-Solitary wasps, on the other hand, are no less intimidating than their social cousins but are indeed much more docile than social wasps.
+Solitary wasps, on the other hand, are no less intimidating than their social cousins but are indeed much more docile.
 The fact is solitary wasps have no territory to defend because they often lay their eggs inside of their prey, thus relieving themselves of the burden of building a nest and then defending it.
 Solitary and other docile species of wasps are good for you because they reduce the populations of many creatures deemed to be pests by humans.
 Below we will help you identify which kind of wasps you’re dealing with and show you how to get rid of wasps.

 Because a wasp’s stinger is not barbed like a honey bee’s stinger, the wasp can repeatedly sting its victim.
 A simple and effective wasp sting treatment is to wash the sting with soap and water, take an antihistamine, and apply ice to the sting.
 If you are allergic to insect bites of any kind, it is recommended that you seek medical attention immediately, unless you enjoy choking to death.
 Just don’t say we didn’t warn you.

 Identifying Wasps & Wasp Control